thriveweb/deking-new/content/services/single-service3.md

       huge difference to the atmosphere of your pool.
     title: What are some important things to consider when it comes to pool decking?
   - description: >-
-      Yes, you can build a deck around above ground and in ground pools.
-Pool decking provides a great place to relax for your family, friends and guests.
-Pool decking can be constructed to extend over the edge of the pool for a totally seamless look and feel or finish flush with your pool coping edge.
-    title: Can I build a deck around an above ground pool?
-  - description: >-
       We can build pool decking on all kinds of blocks including those with unusual elevations/slopes and interesting pool designs.
 By incorporating different deck levels you can create a unique and beautiful entertaining